 Nature brings people together and creates a sense of identity and belonging.
 It feeds our families, cools and cleanses our cities, and generates financial value in a myriad of ways.
 Despite this, we as a society have let nature decline, and as a result species, habitats and communities are under threat.
 We want to reverse this, and create places with more nature afterwards than before.

-In May 2017, under our business strategy Our Vision, the Berkeley Group committed to creating a net biodiversity gain on all new developments.
+The Berkeley Group is committed to creating a net biodiversity gain on all new developments.
+We made this commitment as part of our business strategy Our Vision.
 We consider net gain from the early design stages, to make sure that we are retaining and creating the right habitats.
 To help our design teams achieve this we have developed The Nine Concepts to inform our approach and we work with our ecologists, landscape architects and Local Wildlife Trusts to make this happen.

 In 2012, Berkeley began working with experts in the field of social sustainability to create a framework that can be used to measure people's quality of life and wellbeing in new housing developments.
 It consists of 13 criteria in three dimensions: